-- (e) ensure that the conservation and resilience of biodiversity for the benefit of present and future generations are given priority over the interests of any member or members of any community; - (f) avoid or, where they cannot altogether be avoided, minimise and remedy the disturbance of ecosystems and loss of biological diversity; - (g) ensure that indigenous biological resources are used in a manner that is ecologically sustainable, and takes into account the well-being of any faunal biological resource involved; and - (h) ensure that a risk-averse and cautious approach is applied, so that where there is insufficient evidence that an activity will not cause a long-term adverse 10 effect, it should be avoided.

-ADMINISTRATION

-Functions of Provincial Minister

-- 7. (1) The Provincial Minister must- - (a) exercise oversight over the Head of Department, CapeNature and the Board in the performance of their functions; - (b) develop and implement provincial policy on biodiversity and related matters;(c) adopt a Biodiversity Spatial Plan and a Provincial Protected Areas Expansion - Strategy for the Province as contemplated in sections 34 and 39, respectively; 20 (d) when approving, reviewing or commenting on a statutory or policy plan, - ensure that the plan is aligned with the Biodiversity Spatial Plan; and(e) periodically evaluate the effectiveness of the implementation and enforcement of this Act.

-(2) The Provincial Minister may-

-- (a) make subordinate legislation as provided for in this Act; - (b) establish, with the concurrence of the Provincial Minister responsible for finance, provincial government business enterprises as contemplated in the Public Finance Management Act to achieve the objectives of this Act; - (c) issue directives to the Board to ensure it functions efficiently and effectively in 30 the discharge of its mandate; - (d) appoint a board of inquiry to consider the conduct of a Board member or the Board and take appropriate measures as contemplated in section 21 or 32, respectively; and - (e) perform any other function assigned to the Provincial Minister by or under 35 this Act.

-Duties of Head of Department

-8. The Head of Department must, subject to section 7(1)(a) and (b)-

-- (a) advise the Provincial Minister, when requested by the Provincial Minister to do so and after consultation with CapeNature, on matters of law, subordinate 40 legislation and provincial policy regarding nature conservation, biodiversity and coastal and estuarine management; - (b) after consultation with CapeNature, coordinate provincial strategies and programmes as approved by the Provincial Minister for nature conservation, biodiversity, coastal and estuarine management and the promotion and devel- 45 opment of the biodiversity economy; - (c) in accordance with the Public Finance Management Act, exercise the powers of accounting officer responsible for the funds transferred to CapeNature and other entities for the implementation of this Act; - (d) establish a system for- - (i) the alignment of strategic and annual plans and associated programme budgets for nature conservation, biodiversity, and coastal and estuarine management, and the promotion and development of the biodiversity economy in the Province; and - (ii) the monitoring and reporting on the effectiveness of the use of funds 55 transferred as contemplated in paragraph (c) and as planned for in accordance with subparagraph (i);
+(e) ensure that the conservation and resilience of biodiversity for the benefit of present and future generations are given priority over the interests of any member or members of any community; (f) (g) ensure that indigenous biological resources are used in a manner that is ecologically sustainable, and takes into account the well-being of any faunal biological resource involved; and (h) ensure that a risk-averse and cautious approach is applied, so that where there is insufficient evidence that an activity will not cause a long-term adverse effect, it should be avoided.
+10 CHAPTER 3 ADMINISTRATION Function s of Provincial Minister - 41 The Provincial Minister must- exercise oversight over the Head of Department, CapeNature and the Board in 15 the performance of their functions; develop and implement provincial policy on biodiversity and related matters; (c) adopt a Biodiversity Spatial Plan and a Provincial Protected Areas Expansion Strategy for the Province as contemplated in sections 34 and 39, respectively; 20 (d) when approving, reviewing or commenting on a statutory or policy plan, ensure that the plan is aligned with the Biodiversity Spatial Plan; and (e) periodically evaluate the effectiveness of the implementation and enforcement (2) Th of this Act. e Provincial Minister may- 25 make subordinate legislation as provided for in this Act; 23 establish, with the concurrence of the Provincial Minister responsible for finance, provincial government business enterprises as contemplated in the Public Finance Management Act to achieve the objectives of this Act; (c) issue directives to the Board to ensure it functions efficiently and effectively in the discharge of its mandate; 30 ( d ) appoint a board of inquiry to consider the conduct of a Board member or the Board and take appropriate measures as contemplated in section 21 or 32, respectively; and 2.5 (e) perform any other function assigned to the Provincial Minister by or under this Act.
+35 Duties o f Head of Department Head of Department must, subject to section 7(1)(a) and (b)-advise the Provincial Minister, when requested by the Provincial Minister to (u) do so and after consultation with CapeNature, on matters of law, subordinate 40 legislation and provincial policy regarding nature conservation, biodiversity 10 and coastal and estuarine management; (b) after consultation with CapeNature, coordinate provincial strategies and programmes as approved by the Provincial Minister for nature conservation, 15 biodiversity, coastal and estuarine management and the promotion and development of the biodiversity economy; 43 (c) of accounting officer responsible for the funds transferred to CapeNature and (Z. T) other entities for the implementation of this Act; (d) establish a system for- (i) the elignment of strategic and annual plans and associated programme.
+50 (i) the alignment of strategic and annual plans and associated programme budgets for nature conservation, biodiversity, and coastal and estuarine management, and the promotion and development of the biodiversity economy in the Province; and (ii) the monitoring and reporting on the effectiveness of the use of funds 55 transferred as contemplated in paragraph (c) and as planned for in accordance with subparagraph (i);

-- (e) consider and comment on statutory and policy plans prepared in terms of this Act; - (f) when the Head of Department is responsible for preparing, reviewing or commenting on a statutory or policy plan, ensure that the plan is aligned with the Biodiversity Spatial Plan; - (g) support CapeNature in the implementation of the Provincial Protected Areas Expansion Strategy; and - (h) make recommendations to the Provincial Minister on how to improve the effectiveness of the implementation and enforcement of this Act.
+- (e) consider and comment on statutory and policy plans prepared in terms of this - when the Head of Department is responsible for preparing, reviewing or commenting on a statutory or policy plan, ensure that the plan is aligned with the Biodiversity Spatial Plan; - support CapeNature in the implementation of the Provincial Protected Areas Expansion Strategy; and - (h) make recommendations to the Provincial Minister on how to improve the effectiveness of the implementation and enforcement of this Act.